xpack/web-jekyll/pages/xbb/end-of-support.md

 ## armv6

-Support for `armv6` is not provided.
+`armv6` is currently not supported, so Raspberry Pi 1, Raspberry Pi Zero and Compute Module 1 cannot be used.

 ## Conclusions